Licensed Clinical Social Worker, LCSW

 In addition to career and relationship challenges, Sofia has expertise in eating disorders and trauma.
 For clients with eating related challenges, she works to help them change their thought patterns and develop a healthier relationship with food.
 Having had extensive clinical experience working with survivors of 9/11 at Bellevue Hospital Center, Sofia is also well-versed in helping clients recover from trauma.
 She takes a trauma-informed approach to guide each client toward a safe place to heal.

 Sofia draws upon evidence-based treatment modalities and individualizes each client’s needs.
-Having been psychodynamically trained, she uses Cognitive Behavioral Therapy (CBT), Interpersonal Therapy (IPT), Psychoanalytical Therapy, and Supportive Therapy.
-For the convenience of her clients, Sofia offers remote phone and video sessions in addition to in-person sessions.
-She can provide therapy in both English and Spanish.
+Having been psychodynamically trained, she uses Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Psychoanalytical Therapy, and Supportive Therapy.
+Sofia can provide therapy in both English and Spanish.

 Anxiety – Generalized anxiety, social anxiety, panic attacks

 Depression – Sleep and energy disruption, overall mood disturbance, inability to enjoy yourself, and difficulty being motivated, amongst many other symptoms

 Eating disorders – Including anorexia, bulimia, binge eating, purging, calorie counting, body image concerns

 Trauma – Including dealing with past sexual assault, childhood trauma, environmental trauma (e.g. witnessing/experiencing violence), PTSD (post-traumatic stress disorder)

 Chronic illness – Managing chronic illness ; receiving a diagnosis, contemplating and processing related emotions, viewing through a holistic lens

 Sliding scale: A sliding scale is offered to clients who need a reduced fee to receive therapy.